Asbestos Insulation – A Guide to Asbestos Used in Insulation

 What Does Asbestos Insulation Look Like?

 Insulation that contains asbestos may not be readily obvious to the untrained eye.
 There are in fact 6 different types of asbestos: chrysotile, crocidolite, amosite, tremolite, actinolite and anthophyllite.
 Each type has a unique appearance when viewed through a microscope however asbestos types appear very similar to the naked eye.
+Insulation can take many forms, as explained further below.

 What Colour is Asbestos Insulation?

+Asbestos insulation will contain at least one of the regulated asbestos fibre types.
 Chrysotile, crocidolite and amosite were the 3 most commonly used types of asbestos in the UK construction industry.

 • Chrysotile – also known as white asbestos, these fibres tend to be curved and flexible.